dimassuarez/APTAMD/README.md

 **EXAMPLE**

 In this example, we build a *denovo* model for the unbound form of a truncated sequence corresponding to the [anti-MUC1 DNA aptamer](https://doi.org/10.1111/j.1742-4658.2011.08440.x).
 In particular, we adopt the following 26-mer sequence: `3'-GCAGTTGATCCTTTGGATACCCTGGT-5'`.
-The [2L5K](https://www.rcsb.org/structure/2l5k) structure in the PDB contains several NMR models of a closely-related sequence.
-Both input and output files generated with the APTAMD tools for this example can be accssed at the Mendeley data repository doi: 10.17632/hg98523cbs.1
+The [2L5K](https://www.rcsb.org/structure/2l5k) structure in the PDB contains several NMR models of a closely-related sequence. **The input and output files generated with the APTAMD tools for this example can be accessed at the Mendeley data repository** [DOI:10.17632/hg98523cbs.1](https://data.mendeley.com/datasets/hg98523cbs/1) , excepting most of the trajectory files that occupy several GB of disk space.

 The first step is to enter the 26-mer sequence in the [mfold server](http://www.unafold.org/mfold/applications/dna-folding-form.php) selecting T=25 oC and 0.150 M NaCl ionic strength.
 Leave other settings at their defaults.
 The following 2D structure should be obtained.